Rothman Center – Fairleigh Dickinson Knights

 FDU Basketball Shines in North Jersey

 The building consists of four playing courts, a six-lane, 200-meter track, and the Stratis Lounge that overlooks the main arena that can seat up to 150 guests.
-It’s trademark feature is its tent-like roof design that has hosted three former presidents (George H. W. Bush, Bill Clinton, and Barack Obama) along with an array of campus events, trade shows, and entertainment options.
+Its trademark feature is its tent-like roof design that has hosted three former presidents (George H. W. Bush, Bill Clinton, and Barack Obama) along with an array of campus events, trade shows, and entertainment options.

 Food & Beverage 2

-The Rothman Center is an interesting looking building with a roof that is somewhat unique compared to other basketball arenas in the area.
-The ceiling roof comes together in a series of tan and dark brown triangular pieces that contrast beautifully with white washed walls.
+The Rothman Center is an interesting-looking building with a roof that is somewhat unique compared to other basketball arenas in the area.
+The ceiling roof comes together in a series of tan and dark brown triangular pieces that contrast beautifully with white-washed walls.
 A standard pull-out bleacher section pulls out from both sides.

 There is also a Hooters and several other local pizza parlors nearby, but the best place for a pie is at Brooklyn Coal-Oven Pizza.
-It is a must before or after the game with their coal oven pizza and in-house mozzarella which give their pizza a one of kind taste at a low price.
+It is a must before or after the game with their coal oven pizza and in-house mozzarella which give their pizza a kind taste at a low price.
 Also, try the fried ravioli, a somewhat rare treat in this part of the country.
 If you’re in the mood for more Italian food, then Donn Pomodoro is an excellent choice, especially for brunch on Sundays.

 A typical crowd for an FDU game is anywhere from 300 to 500 games in an arena that seats about 5,000.
-The student section does its best to provide a home court advantage against conference rivals LIU Brooklyn, Wagner, and Saint Francis, but the rather intricately detailed facility deserves more than the sparse crowds.
+The student section does its best to provide a home-court advantage against conference rivals LIU Brooklyn, Wagner, and Saint Francis, but the rather intricately detailed facility deserves more than the sparse crowds.

 The Rothman Center is located on the Metropolitan Campus of FDU and is accessible by either Route 17 or the Garden State Parkway.
-The arena is off the Hackensack Ave.
+The arena is on Hackensack Ave.
 S exit of Route 4 on Temple Ave.
 There is plenty of parking in the lot and once inside, very easy to get around to all parts of the arena.

 Return on Investment 3